-35. If an individual does not live in Scotland but meets the eligibility criteria then an appropriate healthcare professional in the country they reside in can make the diagnosis and complete a BASRIS form.
+35. If an individual does not live in Scotland but resides in an EEA state, Gibraltar or Switzerland and meets the eligibility criteria1 an appropriate healthcare professional in the country they reside in can make the diagnosis and provide a BASRiS.